jharini/booknotes/system-design/system-design-interview/chapter19/README.md

 ```

 ## Navigation service
 This component is responsible for finding fast routes between A and B in a reasonable time (a little bit of latency is okay).
-Route need not be the fastest, but accuracy is important.
+Route need not be the fastest, but accuracy is critical.

 Example request payload:
 ```